Soft Wall Model in the Hadronic Medium

 \section{Acknowledgements}

+We would like to thank S. Sachan for pointing out an error in Figure 1, which appeared in the previous version.
 This work was supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MEST) through the Center for Quantum Spacetime(CQUeST) of Sogang University with grant number 2005-0049409.
 C. Park was also supported by Basic Science Research Program through the National Research Foundation of Korea(NRF) funded by the Ministry of Education, Science and Technology(2010-0022369).